fishonfire/fof_frontend_assessment/readme.md

 - A refactor on something you dislike
 - A bit of a write down of how you've changed what you dislike
 - Some details on how you've changed that
+- A PR at the end of this :)

 ## Important to know
 - You deliver a cloned repository, with your changes.
 Send us an email with the end result.